Skedulo/backend-tech-test/README.md

 ## Your Challenge

 Write a program for Sally that takes a list of Performance objects as input and produces Sally’s optimal schedule.

+An optimal schedule meets the following criteria:
-1. Keep in mind Sally wants to see the best performance at any given time.
+1. Sally wants to see the best performance at any given time.
 This may mean cutting one event short to see a higher priority performance, then returning to the original later.
 2. You can assume Sally has a teleportation device and can travel between stages instantaneously!
 3. If two performances starting at the same time have the same priority, Sally is happy to go to either one.
 4. There may also be gaps where no performances are on.